Looking for the best way to seal black limestone paving?

 Black Limestone Restorer will leave the surface with an enhanced, matt, natural, & breathable finish.

 The colour enhancing element of this product will darken the limestone enriching colour.
 An obvious choice for sealing darker stone without creating a shine.
-Darker stone looks healthier when sealed & colour enhanced.
+Darker stone looks healthier and richer when sealed & colour enhanced.

 A single application of Black Limestone Restorer is sufficient to colour enhance and seal black limestones